-Contributors and Mitigators of Instability for: Water and Wastewater Lifeline Sector Mitigators Contributors Support modernization of land use, code The drinking water quality standards of • communities not connected to PRASA compliance, and governance structures centralized systems are unregulated if that support mitigation community water systems serve fewer than • Support data-driven decision making by twenty-five (25) people or have fewer than providing updated and transparent data fifteen (15) service connections. collection.
-The locations of non-PRASA community Set up Regional Development Organizations • (RDOs), or similar consortia to support water systems were not communicated clearly following the hurricanes. regionalization of utilities.
-No official coordinating organization Leverage existing funding opportunities to • organizes and facilitates communications support long term operations, maintenance, across the 240+ community water systems and staffing of programs and projects.
-Leverage federal and state level research as in Puerto Rico.
-This resulted in fragmented ٠ and varied support from Federal and local launching pad for mitigation investment entities during response and recovery. decisions.
-Communities reported a lack of continuity Build capacity for local entities, municipalities and regional partnerships to between recovery planning efforts and implementation because of lack of gain access to mitigation assistance through coordination among local governments, multiple grant programs.
-EPA requires Municipal stormwater systems federal agencies, private entities and (MS4s) in urbanized areas, as well as small NGOs.
-Watershed approach has been widely MS4s outside the urbanized areas, to obtain discussed and recommended, but not National Pollutant Discharge Elimination implemented.
-System permit coverage for their stormwater There are no policies and laws requiring discharges.
-PRASA's new fiscal plan requires a \$303 decommissioning or removal of obsolete and decaying dams that fail to meet dam million investment to reduce commercial safety standards. and physical non-revenue water losses.
-To Shortfalls in the permitting process for achieve long-term help financial septic systems to facilitate management sustainability, improve water quality, and from central and municipal authorities increase resiliency. and to address noncompliance with Puerto Rico Permit Management Office has . building codes and best management a certification for Green Permits and practices. professional requirements to support this Lack of consensus about roles and legal sector. ٠ jurisdictions from local and municipal Improve data collection and digitalization authorities. to develop interactive maps Lack of asset and outfalls mapping with Implementation of an Illicit Discharge attributes of the stormwater management Detection and Elimination Program (IDDE) system Sewage discharges from flood control pumps
+Contributors and Mitigators of Instability for:

+Water and Wastewater Lifeline Sector Contributors Mitigators

+- The drinking water quality standards of communities not connected to PRASA centralized systems are unregulated if community water systems serve fewer than twenty-five (25) people or have fewer than fifteen (15) service connections. - The locations of non-PRASA community water systems were not communicated clearly following the hurricanes. - No official coordinating organization organizes and facilitates communications across the 240+ community water systems in Puerto Rico.
+This resulted in fragmented and varied support from Federal and local entities during response and recovery. - Communities reported a lack of continuity between recovery planning efforts and implementation because of lack of coordination amona local governments. federal agencies, private entities and NGOs. - Watershed approach has been widely discussed and recommended, but not implemented. - There are no policies and laws requiring decommissioning or removal of obsolete and decaying dams that fail to meet dam safety standards. - Shortfalls in the permitting process for septic systems to facilitate management from central and municipal authorities and to address noncompliance with building codes and best management practices. - Lack of consensus about roles and legal iurisdictions from local and municipal authorities. - Lack of asset and outfalls mapping with attributes of the stormwater management - Sewage discharges from flood control